 We could have stayed there all night, but Dave needed to get home, so we wrapped our shoot in Copper Village, making use of the holiday lights.

-Cat and Bryant, you’ve set the bar high for everyone else’s jumping photos.
+Cat and Bryant, your aerial engagement has set the bar high for everyone else’s jumping photos.
 We can’t wait for your wedding in May!